Day 1: Photography Manu Road. Rufous-capped Thornbill, Swallow-tailed Nightjar

 The road between Pilcopata and Atalaya has produced a number of very good species in the past, such as Military Macaw and Blue-headed Macaw, Wattled Guan, Red-billed Tyrannulet, Orange-fronted Plushcrown, Manu Antbird and Pheasant Cuckoo, fontgled Cotinga, Yellow-billed Nunbird and Fine-barred Piculet.

 In the afternoon we will start to explore Amazonia Lodge.
 The clearing, filled with Blue Vervain and hummingbird feeders is a spectacle.
 Special hummers visiting include Rufous-crested Coquette, Koepcke´s Hermit, Gould’s Jewelfront, Gray-breasted Sabrewing, White-necked Jacobin, Golden-tailed Sapphire and many more.
 Night at Amazonia Lodge.

 Day 6: Birding Amazonia Lodge.
 Rufous-crested Coquette and Black-capped Tinamou

 At Amazonia Lodge the famous jeep-track has produced many specialties over the years such as Black-capped Tinamou, Rufous-vented Ground- Cuckoo, Black-spotted Bare-eye, Long-tailed Potoo, Amazonian Antpitta and Thrush-like Antpitta, Fiery-capped Manakin and many more.

-We make an leave Amazonia Lodge to go down river via the small Machu Wasi lake.
+We leave Amazonia Lodge to go down river via the small Machu Wasi Lake.
 This is often a good spot for photographing Horned Screamer and Pale-eyed Blackbird.

 The afternoon is spent at MLC lodge where they have a good variety of garden flowers attracting the rare Rufous-webbed Brilliant.